kinneerc/ExpOse/README.md

 # ExpOseSA
-ExpOse extened to support research with SchemaAnalyst, SA cannot yet be published, so this version must be private
+ExpOse extened to support research with SchemaAnalyst.

 The `schemagen` branch contains modifications made after the SEKE'15 conference paper, including the schemagen tool for automatically generating database schemas, and the tuning capabilities for deciding the number of executions per trial.